CWood-sdf/spaceport.nvim/README.md

 ## Events

 Spaceport emits one event `SpaceportDone` when a project is selected.
 You can use this in your lazy configuration to load project based plugins by adding the line: `event = "User SpaceportDone"` to the config.

+## Importing vim.v.oldfiles

+All other plugins use the `vim.v.oldfiles` to keep track of your most recently used files, rather than your directories.
+To import this data, just call `:Spaceport importOldfiles` and pass the number of files you want to import as an argument.
+Spaceport will add them to the database as being opened today because `vim.v.oldfiles` does not provide time data.